 However, quick weaves are low maintenance.
 A quick weave can also last up for 4 weeks.
 If you take care of it well, it may be longer.
 You should clean it at least once a month and deep-conditioned.

-2. How To Apply A Quick Weave?
+2. How To Apply

-Although applying a quick weave seems to be easy, not everyone can do it on the right way.
+Although applying a quick weave seems to be easy, not everyone can do it in the right way.
 This leads to a problem that your hair will be damaged.
 Let’s follow these steps to get a perfect quick weave.

 - Braid natural hair and leave out either a side or a center part.
 There is no need for cornrows or plaits to be perfect.
 Use molding gel to slick down and wrap hair if you feel uncomfortable with braiding.